 How much luggage can I bring on a Disney Cruise?

 Disney Cruise Line allows two checked bags per passenger, as well as a carry-on and personal item.
 Your personal item can be a purse, backpack or anything around that size.
+We love a small carryon that’s easy to carry around the ship while you wait for you room to be ready.
+Or just a backpack or tote that can carry everything you need for the next few hours.
+This is my favorite backpack for traveling.
+It just has so many pockets and can hold quite a lot!
 You can read about Disney Cruise Line’s luggage policies here.

 What to pack for a Disney Cruise Vacation